AlexStory/AlexStory.github.io/src/posts/2021-08-25-starting-with-alpine.md

 </div>
 ```

-With that, anything inside the div will be monitored by alppine, and be able to access the data.
+With that, anything inside the div will be monitored by alpine, and be able to access the data.

 ## x-text
 ---